Carberra/website/src/_series/python-but-faster.md

   This is probably the series for you.
 thumbnail: "/assets/images/series/python-but-faster.jpg"
 launch_date: "2022-06-23"
-last_updated: "2022-07-08"
+last_updated: "2024-01-12"
 status: "Active"
 playlist_link: "https://www.youtube.com/playlist?list=PLYeOw6sTSy6ZotfqL7E6ePi4zX8vhEqKf"
 ---

-## Required

-- Python
-- A code editor
-- Various packages, as defined in videos

 ## Notes

-1. This series primarily uses Python 3.10.
-2. The factorial implementation in the "Cython makes Python INSANELY FAST" video is incorrect, leading to invalid benchmarks.
+1. The factorial implementation in the "Cython makes Python INSANELY FAST" video is incorrect, leading to invalid benchmarks.
    The thumbnail reports the true speed increase at 40x, taken from the sorting implementation.